navneetchauhan1988/AzureSentinel/Instructions/Lab 6 : Azure Sentinel Workbooks.md

 8. Switch to Azure Sentinel workbook advanced editor page, and replace the entire code with the clipboard

 9. Click **apply** and **Save**.

+10. Repeat step 1 through 9 to create more workbooks.